qihongl/learn-hippo/README.md

 ### Simulation 6

-This simulation re-use the models trained in simulation 2.
+This simulation re-uses the models trained in simulation 2.
 First, you need to re-evaluate the model on RM, DM, NM condition separately.
-The simulation parameters in `eval-group.py` is configured to do this, so simply run
+The simulation parameters in `eval-group.py` are configured to do this, so simply run
 ```sh
 python eval-group.py
 ```

-Then run the following code the run the inter-subject analysis:
+Then run the following code to run the inter-subject analysis:
 ```sh
 python vis-isc.py
 ```